 CLOTHING & APPAREL

 HONORABLE MENTION – Bontrager Adventure Collective Gravel clothing: Baggies or spandex?
 Why not something in between?
-Bontrager is certainly not the first company to offer slim fit “baggy” clothing for gravel or adventure riding, and they certainly won’t be the last.
+Bontrager is certainly not the first company to offer slim-fit “baggy” clothing for gravel or adventure riding, and they certainly won’t be the last.
 Bontrager’s offering seems well-made, comfortable, and looks the part.
-Personally, I’d opt for the wool Henley over the wool Jersey, but options are good.
+Personally, I’d opt for the wool Henley over the wool Jersey, but the options are good.

 EDITOR’S CHOICE – Giro Manifest Spherical: Giro helmets have always fit my head well, but the Manifest Spherical may be their most comfortable yet.
 Well, for me anyway.
 The helmet offers the best of their protective technologies with ‘Spherical powered by MIPS’, progressive layering, and the AURA arch which allows the helmet to be impressively well ventilated.